tareq1988/woocommerce-bkash/README.md

 ### Here is how to use:

 * Download the plugin from [WordPress.org](https://wordpress.org/plugins/woocommerce-bkash/).
-Typically, you're developer will do it for you, if you're not a developer yourself.
+Typically, your developer will do it for you, if you're not a developer yourself.

-* Install and active it, as you're normally install and active other plugin too,
+* Install and active it, as you normally install and active other plugin too,

 * Normally, you would not find any settings or options to use in the Dashboard, rather go to <strong>WooCommerce</strong> > <strong>Settings</strong> from your <strong>Dashboard</strong>, location URL would be exactly like below -